UoB-COMSM0166/2026-group-9/README.md

 This solution made movement, aiming, spawning, and rendering consistent across a larger map, and provided a stable foundation for later enemy and level systems.

+<a id="enemy-module-design"></a>

-4.2 The Second challenge: Enemy module design and refinement As a shooter, the enemy module is undoubtedly a crucial part of the game mechanics.
+### 4.2 The Second challenge: Enemy module design and refinement

+As a shooter, the enemy module is undoubtedly a crucial part of the game mechanics.
 Through multiple iterations, we gradually refined the enemy mechanics and enriched the variety of enemies.

-Phase 1: Spawning, Chase, Collision, and Health Mechanisms
+**Phase 1: Spawning, Chase, Collision, and Health Mechanisms**

 First, we need to ensure the implementation of the most basic mechanics.
-This phase was accomplished using spawnEnemies() and updateEnemiesAndCombat().
+This phase was accomplished using `spawnEnemies()` and `updateEnemiesAndCombat()`.
 In this phase, we implemented:

-Enemies will periodically spawn outside the player's field of view.
+- Enemies will periodically spawn outside the player's field of view.
-Enemies will continuously move towards the player.
+- Enemies will continuously move towards the player.
 When the distance between an enemy and the player is less than the sum of the radii of their respective areas, it is considered a collision; the enemy dies and disappears, and the player's health decreases.
-When the distance between an enemy and a bullet fired by the player is less than the radius of the enemy's area, it is considered a collision; the bullet disappears, and the enemy's health decreases.
+- When the distance between an enemy and a bullet fired by the player is less than the radius of the enemy's area, it is considered a collision; the bullet disappears, and the enemy's health decreases.
 When the enemy's health reaches 0, it dies and disappears.
-Enemy health, spawn speed, and movement speed increase as the level progresses.
+- Enemy health, spawn speed, and movement speed increase as the level progresses.

-Phase 2: New Enemies, New Mechanics
+**Phase 2: New Enemies, New Mechanics**

 Building on the achievements of the previous step, we must consider how to increase the fun of the enemies.
 This can be achieved by adding more enemies and implementing new mechanics.
 The achievements of this phase are as follows:

-The const ENEMY_POOL was defined and populated in enemy-pool.js, defining three different enemy shapes and attributes: the basic enemy, the tank (high health but slow speed), and the fast enemy (low health but fast speed).
+- The const `ENEMY_POOL` was defined and populated in `enemy-pool.js`, defining three different enemy shapes and attributes: the *basic* enemy, the *tank* (high health but slow speed), and the *fast* enemy (low health but fast speed).
-Particle effects and damage animations were introduced in drawGameContent().
+- Particle effects and damage animations were introduced in `drawGameContent()`.
 When an enemy dies and disappears, a brief, scattered particle effect appears in its place; when an enemy collides with a bullet, it briefly turns white and flashes.
 These provide visual stimulation for the player.
-The enemy spawn mechanism was modified.
+- The enemy spawn mechanism was modified.
 As the level progresses, there is a higher probability of spawning tanks and fast enemies, ensuring the game remains challenging.

-Phase 3: More and Better Enemies and New Sound Effects
+**Phase 3: More and Better Enemies and New Sound Effects**

 In the previous phase, although the enemy module was made more interesting, the simple, solid-color graphics were not aesthetically pleasing.
 Therefore, the next step is to optimize the art and music:

-Two new enemies were introduced: the sprinter, which accelerates during a dash; and the splitter, which splits upon death.
+- Two new enemies were introduced: the *sprinter*, which accelerates during a dash; and the *splitter*, which splits upon death.

-Modified enemy appearance, replacing the original solid-color graphics with different 2D textures.
+- Modified enemy appearance, replacing the original solid-color graphics with different 2D textures.

-Plays a death sound effect when an enemy dies.
+- Plays a death sound effect when an enemy dies.

+---

 <a id="evaluation"></a>